andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 ![](/docs/_docs/media/workspacePage5.PNG)

 –  Click Record to launch the browser.
 While recording, actions performed on the browser will be captured and generated into test steps.
-Provide start url and device
+Provide start url and device, click OK of Record dialog when you start recording.

 ![](/docs/_docs/media/record1.PNG)

 –  Let's create a simple script by going to Google Search and searching for some keywords as illustrated on the screen above.
-Click OK of Record dialog when you start recording.

 ![](/docs/_docs/media/record2.PNG)